piano35-edb/barman-docs-rewrite/docs/faq.md

 # F.A.Q.

-!!!Question
+???
+Question
     Does barman perform physical backup of PostgreSQL databases?
-!!!Answer
+    ???
+Answer
-    Yes. barman is an application for physical backups of PostgreSQL servers that manages base backups and WAL archiving.
+    Yes.
+Barman is an application for physical backups of PostgreSQL servers that manages base backups and WAL archiving.
 It is a disaster recovery application. barman does not support logical backups (aka dumps).

 !!!Question
 I am already using pg_dump.
 What is the difference between pg_dump and barman and why should I use Barman instead?